-Amal Clooney, the internationally renowned human rights lawyer, could be barred from entering the United States where she resides part-time with her husband, actor George Clooney, and their twin daughters due to her involvement in the International Criminal Court’s decision to issue arrest warrants for Israeli Prime Minister Benjamin Netanyahu and former Defense Minister Yoav Gallant.
+Amal Clooney, the internationally renowned human rights lawyer, could be barred from entering the United States where she resides part-time with her husband, actor George Clooney, and their twins, due to her involvement in the International Criminal Court’s (ICC) decision to issue arrest warrants for Israeli Prime Minister Benjamin Netanyahu and former Defense Minister Yoav Gallant in November 2024.

 The UK Foreign Office has warned several senior British barristers, including Clooney, that they risk facing sanctions from the Trump administration for their role in the controversial case.

 President Donald Trump signed an executive order in February 2025 imposing sanctions on ICC officials, employees, and their immediate family members.
-The order includes financial penalties and visa restrictions against those involved with the court’s decision to issue arrest warrants against Netanyahu and Gallant in November 2024.
+The order includes financial penalties and visa restrictions against those involved with the court’s decision.

 So far, ICC Prosecutor Karim Khan is the only person specifically named in Trump’s executive action.
 Khan initially pushed the court to issue arrest warrants against the Israeli leaders in May 2024.

-If Clooney, who holds British citizenship and is of Lebanese descent, becomes a target of these sanctions, the 47-year-old could be prohibited from entering the country where she maintains a residence with George Clooney, whom she married in September 2014, and their seven-year-old twin daughters.
+If Amal Clooney, who holds British citizenship and is of Lebanese descent, becomes a target of these sanctions, she could be prohibited from entering the country where she maintains a residence with George Clooney, whom she married in September 2014, and their seven-year-old twin daughters.

 Clooney played a critical role in the ICC’s decision after she was invited last year to join a panel of international legal experts tasked with evaluating evidence of suspected war crimes in Israel and Gaza.

-The panel unanimously determined that the ICC had jurisdiction over crimes committed during Israel’s war against Hamas and recommended that both Hamas and Israeli leaders be held accountable for their actions.
+The panel unanimously determined that the ICC had jurisdiction over crimes committed during Israel’s war against Hamas.
+It recommended that both Hamas and Israeli leaders be held accountable for their actions.

-In November 2024, the ICC issued arrest warrants for Netanyahu and Gallant, stating there were “reasonable grounds” to believe the two men “intentionally and knowingly deprived the civilian population in Gaza of objects indispensable for their survival,” according to court documents.
+In November 2024, the ICC stated there were “reasonable grounds” to believe the two men “intentionally and knowingly deprived the civilian population in Gaza of objects indispensable for their survival,” according to court documents.

 The warrants accuse Netanyahu and Gallant of responsibility for “the war crime of starvation as a method of warfare, as well as crimes against humanity of murder, persecution, and other inhumane acts.”